zeplin/zeplin-extension-documentation/README.md

 Default entry point for the extension, a JavaScript document that exports functions, corresponding to different actions.
 To name a few:

 - `styleguideColors`: Generates snippets from Styleguide colors.
-- `layer`: Generates snippets from layers.
+- `layer`: Generates snippets from the selected layer.
+- `screen`: Generates snippets from the screen.
+- `component`: Generates snippets the selected component.

 [See `Extension` documentation](model/extension.md) for all the functions and their details.